tayapro/twizy/README.md

 From the Home screen, the player has three navigation options:

-1. Press `c` to view the current Champions board.
+- Press `c` to view the current Champions board.
-2. Press `g` to start playing a game.
+- Press `g` to start playing a game.
-3. And if the user is ready to leave, press `q` to exit the tWIZY game.
+- If the user is ready to leave, press `q` to exit the tWIZY game.

 ### F04 Game screen